keums/icassp2022-vocal-transcription/README.md

   -ot output_type        (optional) Output type: midi or frame-level pitch score(fps) (default: 'midi')
 ```

+# Citation
+If you find our work useful, please consider citing our paper.

 ```
 @inproceedings{kum2020semi,
   title={Pseudo-Label Transfer from Frame-Level to Note-Level in a Teacher-Student Framework for Singing Transcription from Polyphonic Music},